25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 - `Fluent Assertions`: Assertion framework
   - `Shouldly`

-- `AutoMapper`: A convention-based object-object mapper in .NET.
+- `AutoMapper`: A convention-based object-object mapper in .NET

 - `Moq`: The most popular and friendly mocking framework for .NET
   - `NSubstitute`: A friendly substitute for .NET mocking libraries
   - `FakeItEasy`: The easy mocking library for .NET

-- `FluentValidation`: A popular .NET validation library for building strongly-typed validation rules.
+- `FluentValidation`: A popular .NET validation library for building strongly-typed validation rules

 - `Autofac`: is an addictive Inversion of Control container
   - `Scrutor`: Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection.
 (Alternative to `autofac` register by convention)

-- `Polly`: Resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
+- `Polly`: Resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner

 - `Serilog`: Structured data Logging system (`log4NET`: old)
 - `Seq`: Machine data for humans